hmxmilohax/rb3-pc/pages/english/instruments/main.md

 ## Intro

 Rock Band 3 on RPCS3 can be configured to be played with a variety of controllers.
-To make things easier, we cataloged various instruments that work with Rock Band 3 on RPCS3 with their respective mappings.
+To make things easier, we've cataloged various instruments that work with Rock Band 3 on RPCS3 with their respective mappings.

 Controllers have been sorted by and given a "Compatibility" rating depending on whether or not they have issues and/or missing features.